jakphunn/DADS5001/final project/README.md

 Since our service will mainly operate in North America, our application will be able to work on 4 languages: English, Spanish, German, and French.

+This is our LLM API we using with clients' inputs:

 ![5](https://github.com/jakphunn/DADS5001/assets/99724047/b5755b88-7de0-4869-af82-8262c0175781)
 ![6](https://github.com/jakphunn/DADS5001/assets/99724047/45a959a1-e4cb-4d44-99f9-9d95b1bff753)
 ![7](https://github.com/jakphunn/DADS5001/assets/99724047/3dd15ebd-d70b-4a2d-a4bf-87bee0ce9dfc)